lusiki/starter-academic/content/authors/admin/_index.en.md

 - Visitors
 ---

 I am a Professor of Statistics at the Croatian Catholic University in Zagreb, where my work spans Data Science, Big Data, Machine Learning, Econometrics, and Finance.
+In addition to teaching, I actively collaborate with colleagues across various disciplines, developing innovative statistical methodologies to tackle complex data challenges.
+My passion lies at the intersection of economics/finance, data science, and education.
 Through my freelance engagements in Data Science, I bring real-world insights and cutting-edge analytics into both my research and classroom.
-In addition to teaching, I actively collaborate with colleagues across various disciplines, developing innovative statistical methodologies to tackle complex data challenges.

-My passion lies at the intersection of economics, data science, and education.
-I frequently speak at conferences and workshops on topics such as advanced analytics and data-driven decision-making, always striving to bridge the gap between theoretical frameworks and practical applications.
-From designing intricate models to producing compelling visualizations, I find every aspect of data exploration irresistible.
+Recently, I have initiated an academic project that analyzes Catholic themes in the Croatian digital media landscape, spanning from January 2025 to December 2027.
+This project aims to collect and organize publications into a comprehensive database and conduct thematic research on various topics.
+Explore the [Project](https://lusiki.github.io/DigiKat/).
+Additionally, I am actively working on an open source project which investigates Croatia's income convergence from 2000 to 2024 across various country groups using time-series methodologies like fractional integration.
+Visit the [GitHub Repository](https://github.com/lusiki/Convergence) .
+I support and advocate for open source initiatives because they foster collaboration, transparency, and innovation within the academic community.
+By making our research tools and data openly accessible, we enable others to replicate studies, build upon our work, and contribute to the collective advancement of knowledge.

 Beyond academia, I stay active through sports and embrace the rejuvenating challenge of ice baths.
 I’m equally fond of fueling my creativity with vegetables, coffee, and computational problem-solving.
 Ultimately, my mission is to empower students, professionals, and organizations with robust, data-informed insights that shape a more informed and impactful future.